-The criminal charge adds to a lengthy list of legal issues for Zimmerman.
-He was a neighborhood watch captain in Sanford, Florida in February 2012 when he shot and killed Martin, an unarmed black 17-year-old.
+This is just the latest in a lengthy list of legal issues for Zimmerman.
+He was a neighborhood watch captain in Sanford, Florida, in February 2012 when he shot and killed Martin, an unarmed black 17-year-old.

-Zimmerman claimed he was acting in self-defense when he shot Martin.
-After a public outcry, he was charged in April 2012 with second-degree murder.
+Zimmerman said he acted in self-defense when he shot Martin.
+After a public outcry, he was charged with second-degree murder.
 A jury found him not guilty in July 2013.

-Later, Zimmerman was arrested on suspicion of aggravated assault and domestic violence with a weapon in January 2015.
+Two years after his acquittal, he was arrested on suspicion of aggravated assault and domestic violence with a weapon.
 Prosecutors decided not to file charges in the case after the alleged victim backed off her claims.

-He also drew outrage when he attempted to auction off the gun that he purportedly used to kill Martin.
+In yet another incident, he attempted to auction off the gun that he purportedly used to kill Martin, sparking outrage.

 CNN’s Jamiel Lynch, Eric Levenson and Liz Turrell contributed to this report.